While smoking may not directly make you have to poop, it can have a range of impacts on your digestive system.

 The first thing to know is that smoking may make diarrhea symptoms of IBD — like Crohn’s disease, a type of IBD — more severe.

-A of research on smoking, Crohn’s disease, and ulcerative colitis (another type of IBD) concluded that nicotine therapy may help control the symptoms of ulcerative colitis for former smokers — but it’s only temporary.
+A 2018 review of research on smoking, Crohn’s disease, and ulcerative colitis (another type of IBD) concluded that nicotine therapy may help control the symptoms of ulcerative colitis for former smokers — but it’s only temporary.
 There’s no long-term benefit.
 There have also been reports that smoking can actually increase ulcerative colitis activity.